Landmark California Appellate Ruling Changes the Landscape of the DMV APS Hearing Process

 May 17th, 2022 | by Scott C. Thomas, Orange County Criminal Law Attorney

 In a recent California appellate case, the DMV’s Administrative Per Se (APS) hearing procedure was affirmed as violative of drivers’ due process rights.
 The DMV conducts APS hearings, if requested within 10 days of the date of arrest for DUI, to determine whether the suspension of a driver’s license is warranted.
-At these hearings, the DMV requires that the hearing officers act as both advocates for the DMV and as triers of fact; it is akin to having a prosecutor act as a judge in the same case he or she is prosecuting.
+At these DMV APS Hearing Process, the DMV requires that the hearing officers act as both advocates for the DMV and as triers of fact.
+It is aking to having a prosecutor act as a judge in the same case he or she is prosecuting.
 Sounds fair, right?

 Going even further, the DMV also allows for DMV managers to change the decisions of their hearing officers, or order the hearing officers to change their decisions through an ex parte communication, without notice to the driver.